 - 5. What was the purpose of the Nurse Reinvestment Act of 2002? - a.
 Provided disability insurance to RNs who contract a life-threatening illness while on duty - b.
 Funded public service announcements that promote unlicensed caregivers as an alternative to professional nurses - c.
-Focused on nurse retention and safety enhancement grants - d.
+Focused on nurse retention and safety enhancement grants to address the current nursing shortage - d.
 Provided pediatric nursing training grants

-Correct: This act provided nursing scholarships, public service announcements promoting nursing as a career, faculty loan cancellation programs, geriatric training grants, and nurse retention and safety enhancement grants.
+This act provided nursing scholarships, public service announcements promoting nursing as a career, faculty loan cancellation programs, geriatric training grants, and nurse retention and safety enhancement grants.